-From November 25th to December 1st, a Lisbon based Bike shop (EBikeLovers) collaborated with the bike brand Reise&Muller and a local athlete João Félix to organise a cargo bike challenge that consisted of cycling from the Northern tip to the Southwestern tip of Portugal.
+From November 25th to December 1st, a Lisbon based Bike shop (EBikeLovers) in collaboration with the bike brand Reise&Muller and a local athlete João Félix organised a cargo bike challenge that consisted of cycling from the Northern tip to the Southwestern tip of Portugal.
 In other words, a cargo bike road trip from Chaves to Faro leading along the longest European road.

 Day 1 – 25.11.2019